LGR2/LGRblog/content/post/Poem No.3.md

 +++

 ### Remarks
 Writing good free verse poetry is difficult.
 But after trying hand at writing poetry with a fixed rhyme scheme and syllable count for each line, I can say the latter is significantly harder.
 I typically end up scowering rhyming dictionaries to find a word that might fit.
 Of course, I usually don't get so lucky as to stumble across a word that just so happens to fit *just like that*.
-I usually just end up rewriting. *C'est la vie*.
+I usually just end up rewriting the whole thing. *C'est la vie*.

 This poem is a first attempt at trying to write a poem with those constraints shackled onto me.

 ---